-Entry into, transiting, or anchoring within the safety zone is prohibited unless authorized by the Captain of the Port Buffalo or his designated on-scene representative.
-The Captain of the Port or his designated on-scene representative may be contacted via VHF Channel 16.
+Entry into, transiting, or anchoring within the safety zone is prohibited unless authorized by the Captain of the Port Buffalo or a designated on-scene representative.
+The Captain of the Port or a designated on-scene representative may be contacted via VHF Channel 16 or at (716) 843-9525.